Work with Paul Weiss

 The ancient Chinese science of qi gong (chee gong) also offers a very holistic approach to cultivating and harmonizing our vital energy (qi) through an integration of meditation, breath and gentle movement.
 Tai chi is, among other things, a form of qi gong.
 The simple but sophisticated systems of qi gong training embody all the foundational principles of traditional Chinese medicine.
 Qi gong has therapeutic benefit for those struggling with specific disease symptoms, as well as general self-care benefits for all who practice it.

 Paul Weiss has made frequent visits to China, where he has been certified to teach by three different schools of qi gong.
-The Whole Health Center has an affiliate relationship with the Chinese Taoist Medical Qi Gong Research Institute and Hospital in Beijing, China.
+He is author of The Dharma of Direct Experience: Non-dual Principles of Living; and Moonlight Leaning Against an Old Rail Fence: Approaching the Dharma as Poetry.
+Feel free to reach Paul at The Whole Health Center at 207-374-7035.